-We know nuts have a high amount of calories and dietary fats, but they still offer a wide range of health benefits.
+We know nuts have many calories and dietary fats, but they still offer a wide range of health benefits.

 Among the variety of nuts, tree nuts, walnuts, pecans and chestnuts are the ones with the highest contents of antioxidants.
 Moreover, walnuts and pecans have shown a higher ability to scavenge free radicals.

 Walnuts are recorded to have 20 mmol antioxidants per 100 grams, which is commonly found in walnut pellicles.
 They are loaded with antioxidants, plus they are low in sodium and sugar.

 Almonds are also a type of nut which are considerably high in antioxidants.
 They are rich in vitamins and minerals that contribute to your overall wellness.

 The majority of fruits and vegetables produced have natural antioxidants that give you positive health benefits.
-They primarily contain minerals, fibre and other vitamins to help you fight fatal diseases.
+They primarily contain minerals, fiber, and other vitamins to help you fight fatal diseases.

 However, some people may choose to take antioxidant supplements instead.
-This is not currently advisable because there are many studies proving supplements have little to no effect that is similar to eating fresh fruits and vegetables, in terms of antioxidant intake.
+This is not currently advisable because there are many studies proving supplements have little to no effect that is similar to eating fresh fruits and vegetables in terms of antioxidant intake.

 You can also check the table cited in this sentence for more food options that contain antioxidants .